gatewayd-io/docs/pages/04-developing-plugins/01-plugin-lifecycle.md

 ## Step 8: Publish your plugin to the GatewayD plugin registry

-There are [plans](https://github.com/gatewayd-io/proposals/issues/8) to create a plugin registry for GatewayD.
+We have [plans](https://github.com/gatewayd-io/proposals/issues/8) to create a plugin registry for GatewayD.
 Until then, you can publish your plugin on GitHub.

 ## Next steps